 - Experimenters want to determine how sleep deprivation impacts driving performance.
 Extraneous variables might include the road conditions of the day of the driving test and individual differences in how participants cope with tiredness.

-There are two key methods that social scientists utilize to control for extraneous variables:
+There are two key methods that social scientists utilize to control for an extraneous variable:

-Standardized procedures involve making all aspects of an experiment identical with the exceptions of the independent variable.
+Standardized procedures involve making all aspects of an experiment identical with the exception of the independent variable.
 As much as possible, researchers will:

 - Recruit participants the same way

 - Conduct the experiments in the same setting

 - Offer the same rewards for participation in the study

 - Give participants the same explanations and give similar feedback once the experiment is over

 Other standardized procedures might involve performing the experiment at the same time of day for each condition and making sure the conditions in the lab are the same for participants in all conditions (same temperature, brightness, and noise levels).